-(A) No physician or podiatric physician shall perform procedures or surgery using moderate sedation/analgesia or anesthesia services in an office setting unless that office setting is accredited by an accrediting agency approved by the board, except that physicians and podiatric physicians who are performing such procedures or surgeries in office settings that are not accredited on the effective date of this rule shall apply for accreditation within eighteen months of the effective date of this rule and shall receive accreditation within three years of the effective date of this rule.
+(A) No physician or podiatric physician shall perform special procedures or surgery using moderate sedation/analgesia or anesthesia services in an office setting unless that office setting is accredited by an accrediting agency approved by the board, except in compliance with both of the following requirements:

 (B) Accrediting agencies approved by the board include the following: